jovank2001/Projects/WellsML/README.md

 -Edit runner.py so it is grabbing Test_data.xlsx then, python3 runner.py

--Edit main.py making sure you entered filenames correctly then, python3 main.py
+-Edit main.py making sure you entered file names correctly then, python3 main.py